2010 Yazoo City tornado: Mississippi

+Yazoo County

-The tornado entered Yazoo County, weakening down to EF1 intensity, mainly uprooting trees before restrengthening back to mid-range EF2 intensity.
-A home along Satartia Road sustained significant roof damage and a utility building near the home was demolished.
-The tornado slightly weakened to high-end EF1 intensity, snapping several trees along Lake George.
-The tornado tore through the southern parts of Panther Swamp National Wildfire Refuge, intensifying to high-end EF2 damage.
-Several trees were snapped and razed.
-The tornado weakened slightly to low-end EF2 intensity, snapping multiple trees along Yazoo River and inflicting minimal roof damage to a home.
-The tornado crossed Highway 3 north of Satartia, with estimated windspeeds up to 120 mph.
-Numerous trees were snapped and uprooted, a couple of outbuilding were demolished, several homes along the highway sustained moderate roof damage.
+The tornado entered Yazoo County, initially only uprooting trees.
+The tornado then crossed Satartia Road, inflicting significant roof damage to a home, and a utility building nearby was demolished.
+Along Lake George, several trees were snapped or uprooted as the tornado crossed over the area.
+The tornado tore through the southern parts of Panther Swamp National Wildlife Refuge, where several trees were snapped and razed.
+The tornado continued inflicting damage to trees, snapping multiple of them along the Yazoo River and inflicting minimal roof damage to a home.
+The tornado crossed MS 3 north of Satartia.
+Along the highway, numerous trees were snapped and uprooted, a couple of outbuildings were demolished, and several homes along the highway sustained moderate roof damage.
+Around the same time, the tornado showed an intense presentation on radar and storm spotters reported a large, wedge tornado was on the ground.
+Due to this, an issuance of a tornado emergency for Yazoo, Issaquena, Sharkey, and Warren counties occurred at 11:47 a.m.
+CDT.

-Around the same time, an intense tornado debris signature was evident on doppler radar alongside an intense velocity couplet, these signature led to an issuance of a tornado emergency for Yazoo City at 12:11 p.m CDT.
-The tornado crossed Judkins Road at high-end EF2 intensity.
-Several trees were snapped, two mobile homes were dislodge from their units and were rolled, a framed home had most of their roof ripped away, a couple of homes sustained moderate roof damage and a single-wide mobile home was destroyed.
-A 31-year-old mother here was killed after shielding her three grandchildren underneath a mattress, who survived the tornado.
-The tornado weakened slightly to EF1 intensity crossing Ridge Road.
-Dozens of homes experienced minor to moderate structural damage.
-The tornado crossed Center Ridge Road, intensifying to high-end EF2 strength.
-Multiple trees were snapped, a one-story brick home was mostly unroofed, and two other homes sustained severe roof damage.
-The tornado weakened to mid-range EF2 intensity, crossing Woodland Road.
-A couple of homes suffered significant roof damage, with a few other homes experiencing moderate roof damage, and an outbuilding sustained major roof damage.
-The tornado reached a peak width of 3,080 yd along the intersection of Highway 49 and Highway 16, becoming the largest tornado on record in Mississippi, until the record was beaten by an extremely large and violent tornado almost ten years later.
+The tornado began affecting Yazoo City as it crossed Judkins Road, snapping several trees and dislodging two mobile homes from their units.
+A framed home had most of its roof ripped away, a couple of homes sustained moderate roof damage, and a single-wide mobile home was destroyed.
+A 31-year-old mother here was killed after shielding her three children underneath a mattress, with the children surviving the tornado due to her action.
+The tornado crossed Ridge Road, where dozens of homes experiencing minor to moderate structural damage.
+The tornado crossed Center Ridge Road, Multiple trees were snapped, a one-story brick home was mostly unroofed, and two other homes sustained severe roof damage.
+This area received a high-end EF2 damage rating.
+A few homes along crossed Woodland Road sustained moderate to significant roof damage, and an outbuilding, a separate building from a main home, experienced major roof damage.
+The tornado reached a peak width of 3,080 yd along the intersection of MS 149 and MS 16.
+As a result, the tornado became the widest on record in Mississippi, until the record was beaten by the Bassfield–Soso tornado ten years later.